 Negotiating the narrow bends of the Dolomite mountains for the first time was a hairy, yet moving experience.
-The sheer scale and incredible natural beauty of the landscape makes an unforgettable impact.
-Hotel Rosa Alpina sits at the heart of the iconic mountain range in the historic town of San Cassiano in Badia and it was our heavenly Dolomites destination.
+The sheer scale and incredible natural beauty of the landscape make an unforgettable impact.
+Hotel Rosa Alpina sits in the heart of the iconic mountain range in the historic town of San Cassiano in Badia and it was our heavenly Dolomites destination.

 Whether you’re in need of a hearty start to the day to prepare for a day of hiking, a glass of rich, red wine before dinner, a fun Fondue date or some Michelin-star magic in the mountains at St. Hubertus, there’s no need to leave the comfort of the hotel to have your culinary cravings met.

 Sliding into a seat at the Restaurant Wine Bar & Grill was the perfect way to relax after a long drive up the mountains and the ideal introduction to Rosa Alpina.
 A glass of local red wine was just what the cool mountain air called for.

 The staff gave us great recommendations and we enjoyed a tipple with a delicious organic steak, vegetables and homemade ricotta gnocchi.

 The atmosphere was casual, yet romantic – white tablecloths and candlelight, incredible food and impeccable service.
 It was exactly what we needed.